cretz/pgnio/README.md

 queries.
 One is the simple query form which issues a query and gets row metadata and row data.
 These are the calls prefixed with "simple".
 The other way is the "advanced" or "prepared" approach which separates the steps to parse the query, bind parameters, describe the result, and execute the query.
 The "simple" approach can be seen as just combining those 4 steps together in one call on the server side.
-AsyncPG offers separate calls for each of these steps allowing the caller to choose when/how they are called.
-There are also "prepared" convenience methods analagous to the "simple" convenience methods which invoke all of these steps internally:
+PgNio offers separate calls for each of these steps allowing the caller to choose when/how they are called.
+There are also "prepared" convenience methods analogous to the "simple" convenience methods which invoke all of these steps internally:

 ```java